 (right) a card that Alfonsina handed out to her admiring fans.

-The Giro d'Italia Donne (formerly the Giro Rosa) is the world's most important and prestigious women's stage race.
+The Giro d'Italia Women (formerly the Giro Rosa and Giro Donne) is the world's most important and prestigious women's stage race.
 The many stages in the Veneto over the years have always drawn large, enthusiastic, and appreciative crowds.
-I will be adding a number of photo galleries soon.
+But it wasn't always that way...